smartgeber Logo

 OLED TV Drawbacks: Burn-In Risk

 One of the most talked-about OLED TV drawbacks is the risk of burn-in.
-Burn-in occurs when static images are displayed for long periods, leading to permanent discoloration.
-If you frequently watch channels with static logos or play video games with fixed HUDs, this could be a concern.
+Burn-in occurs when static images are displayed for prolonged periods, causing permanent discoloration on the screen.
+If you often watch channels with static logos or play video games with fixed HUDs, this might be a concern.

 Price Considerations